Eppu/walkie-talkie/README.md

 # Walkie Talkie

-A walkie-talkie style chat app with Vue & Firebase.
+A real-time chat based on audio clips.
+Powered by Vue & Firebase.

 ## Project setup